Claim: Facebook is seeking input on the imminent introduction of video-based advertisements to its network.

 “So the demand to do more in video on Facebook is there, and we're exploring how we can expand that, but we don't have anything new to announce today,” she said.

-Facebook has so far declined to publicly confirm or comment on its potential use of video ads, and it is not seeking user input on whether or not such ads will be implemented.
+Facebook has not sought, and is not seeking, user input on whether such ads should be implemented.